Navpan18/price-tracker/README.md

 # Amazon Price Tracker
-### This is a simple python project which can be used to track a products prices on Amazon.
-It uses Bs4 and Requests library to do the task.
+### This is a simple python project which can be used to track products prices on Amazon.

 ## Modules Used
 - Requests